iFixit/Matryoshka/README.md

 The [Memcache] and [Memcached] PHP client libraries offer fairly low level access to [memcached servers].
 Matryoshka adds convenience functions to simplify common operations that aren't covered by the client libraries.
 Most of the functionality is provided by nesting `Backend`s.
-For example, prefixing cache keys is accomplished by nesting an existing `Backend` with a `Prefix` backend.
+For example, prefixing cache keys is accomplished by nesting an existing `Backend` within a `Prefix` backend.
 This philosophy results in very modular components that are easy to swap in and out and simplify testing.

 This concept is used to support key prefixing, disabling `get`s/`set`s/`delete`s, defining cache fallbacks in a hierarchy, storing values in clearable scope, and recording statistics.